 From mid-2014 to early 2016, oil and natural gas prices fell dramatically, resulting in a significant decrease in the level of industry activity in the WCSB and the US.
 While oil and natural gas prices improved from the first quarter of 2016 until early 2020, the COVID-19 pandemic and production level decisions amongst OPEC+ members in the spring of 2020 collectively resulted in a sharp decline in commodity prices.
-Oil and natural gas prices have since made a significant recovery, rising to levels not seen since the commodity price collapse in 2014.
+Oil and natural gas prices have since made a significant recovery, rising to levels not seen since the period preceding the commodity price collapse in 2014.
 Although oil and gas operators have increased capital spending in response to improving prices, they continue to be cautious relative to previous market cycles and are increasingly focused on operating within cash flows and returning capital to shareholders.
+In addition, labor and supply chain constraints have moderated the industry's ability to significantly increase exploration and development activities.
 A retracement of oil and natural gas prices to levels seen in April 2020, would likely affect oil and natural gas production levels and therefore reduce the demand for drilling and oilfield services by operators, which could have a material adverse effect on CES' business, financial condition, results of operations and cash flows.
-In addition, in Canada many operators in the WCSB have been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI, and there continues to be ongoing uncertainty around the ability for WCSB producers to reach markets given the status of several proposed pipeline projects, the potential for a change to US trade and climate policies, tax reform, and potential changes to the crude by rail industry in the face of several derailments.
+In addition, in Canada many operators in the WCSB have traditionally been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI, and there continues to be ongoing uncertainty around the ability for WCSB producers to reach markets given the status of several proposed pipeline projects, the potential for a change to US trade and climate policies, tax reform, and other potential changes to crude and natural gas transportation systems.
 While price differentials have narrowed as demand for oil and gas recovers in North America, oilfield activity in Canada may continue to face headwinds compared to activity in the United States.
 In addition, a retracement of oil and gas commodity prices to the lows seen during the COVID-19 pandemic would result in a significant reduction in demand for drilling and oilfield services by operators which could have a material adverse effect on CES' business, financial condition, results of operations and cash flows.

 The volatility in the financial markets has impacted the general availability of both credit and equity financing in the marketplace.
-World-wide political and economic risks seem to be intensifying and the conflict in Ukraine continues to create uncertainty relating to global markets and supply chains.
-Should the conflict in Ukraine escalate or expand beyond Ukraine's borders into a broader global conflict, this could have a significant impact not only on credit and equity markets, but also on global supply chains and demand for CES' products and services.
+World-wide political and economic risks are also intensifying, including the conflict in Ukraine and increased tensions between China and the United States, which continues to create uncertainty relating to global markets and supply chains.
+Should the conflict in Ukraine escalate or expand beyond Ukraine's borders into a broader global conflict, or if tensions between China and the United States develop into a more significant trade and economic dispute, this could have a significant impact not only on credit and equity markets, but also on global supply chains and demand for CES' products and services.